Spring Garden Revival

 Comprehensive Soil Assessment & Amendment Protocols for Dighton’s Glacial Till

-A thorough soil assessment is the foundation of successful horticulture in Dighton’s glacial till landscape.
-All new garden sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab (https://ag.umass.edu/services/soil-plant-nutrient-testing-laboratory), evaluating pH (typically 5.5–6.5 in Massachusetts), NPK, organic matter, and micronutrients.
-Most flowering plants require a pH of 6.0–7.0, so dolomitic lime is recommended to raise pH and add magnesium.
-Amend soils with 2–4 inches of compost tilled to 8–10 inches, targeting 5–8% organic matter.
-Site evaluation should include drainage (clay/silt content), microclimate, and existing vegetation, with baseline conditions documented using the USDA Web Soil Survey (https://websoilsurvey.nrcs.usda.gov/).
+A thorough soil assessment is the foundation of successful horticulture in Dighton, where glacial till soils often exhibit moderate to high acidity (pH 5.5–6.5).
+All new garden sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab, evaluating pH, NPK, organic matter, and micronutrients.
+Most flowering plants require a pH of 6.0–7.0; dolomitic lime is recommended to raise pH and supply magnesium.
+Amend soils with 2–4 inches of compost, tilled to a depth of 8–10 inches, targeting 5–8% organic matter.
+Site evaluation should include drainage (clay/silt content), microclimate, and existing vegetation, using the USDA Web Soil Survey for documentation.

 Massachusetts Conservation Commission Requirements for Flower Planting Near Protected Areas & Water Resources